 Is Corsair iCUE software required to use the keyboard?

-No, a Corsair mechanical keyboard will function as a standard keyboard without iCUE installed.
-However, you will need the software to customize RGB lighting, program macros, and access other advanced features.
+No, a Corsair mechanical keyboard functions as a standard keyboard without iCUE installed.
+However, the software is necessary to customize RGB lighting, program macros, and access other advanced features.

 Can you replace the keycaps on a Corsair keyboard?

-Yes, for the most part.
-Corsair uses a standard Cherry MX stem on their switches, which is compatible with the vast majority of custom keycap sets.
-The only challenge is their non-standard bottom row on older models, but many new models have adopted a standard layout, making replacement much easier.
+Yes, in most cases.
+Corsair uses a standard Cherry MX stem on its switches, compatible with the majority of custom keycap sets.
+The primary challenge is their non-standard bottom row on older models, but many new models have adopted a standard layout, simplifying replacement.

 Are Corsair mechanical keyboards hot-swappable?